 MAIN GALLERY & FRABLE GALLERY

-The opening reception for the above exhibits will be on Friday July 7, from 5 to 8:30 P.M.
+The opening reception will be Friday March 2, from 5 to 8:30 P.M.

 Go to the Main & Frable Gallery

 Uptown Gallery continues its exploration of color in its fifth judged color exhibit, "Passion for Purple".
 Judged by artist and teacher Elizabeth Eubanks, the exhibit is open to any Richmond artist who exploits the special qualities of the color violet to make the art sing.
 What better color to highlight with Spring just around the corner?
 But flowers are not the only thing that the color violet is associated with.
 Expressions like "purple passion", "purple prose" and "purple people eaters" convey different connotations of the color.
 Is violet the color of passion?
 Is it always flowery?
 Why do we associate it with strangeness?
 Each artist will reveal his own unique interpretation.
 The exhibit will include photographs, drawings, paintings and three-dimensional works, with interpretations even more varied than the media.

 The show's judge, Elizabeth Eubanks, is an award-winning artist and an inspired teacher.
 She will judge which works make best use of the color purple, and will award prizes and ribbons during her gallery talk at 6:30 PM on Friday, February 2nd, during the opening reception.
 Originally from rural Pennsylvania, she earned her fine arts degree from the Art Institute of Pittsburgh and works in watercolor, oil, acrylic and pastel.
 She began painting professionally over 20 years ago and currently lives in Williamsburg and teaches multiple media in Richmond.
 The exhibit runs through March 31, 2018.

 A reception will be held Friday, March 2, from 5 to 8:30 pm.